PAL*M: Property Attestation for Large Generative Models: Background

 \textbf{Memory Management.} Large generative models require significantly more data than traditional ML models, which often do not fit into main memory (e.g., Pile dataset is over 800 GB~\cite{pile}).
 Instead of loading the entire data into memory, current LLM libraries (e.g., Hugging Face) support \emph{memory-mapped datasets}~\cite{hf_memory_mapped}, which map the contents of a file into a process’s virtual memory space, allowing it to be accessed like regular memory, rather than through explicit file I/O operations, despite residing on disk.
 When a dataset is memory-mapped, dataset records are only loaded into memory as needed, significantly reducing memory usage.

 \textbf{Data Transformations and Processing:} Before a dataset is used, it typically undergoes a series of transformations, including \emph{preprocessing} steps like normalization, concatenation, truncation, tokenization, and splitting into training, validation, and test sets, as well as additional processing for removing corrupted samples and formatting the data to match the expected input structure of the training framework~\cite{hf_preprocess}.
 During training, \emph{random sampling} is commonly used to reduce bias introduced by data ordering and to improve model generalization~\cite{robbins1951stochastic}.
-PyTorch's DataLoader and Sampler abstractions provide randomized sampling~\cite{pytorch_random}.
+PyTorch's DataLoader and Sampler abstractions provide randomized sampling~\cite{pytorch_data}.
 Popular training libraries, such as Hugging Face Transformers, support random sampling and enable it for default training pipelines~\cite{hf_random}.